rsilveira79/fermenting_gradients/_posts/2019-08-12-pytorch-transformer-squad.md

 My dog is 5 years old. \
 I am an engineer. \
 I was born in 1979. \
-My salary is 100 USD.\
-My wife e-mail is rsilveira79@gmail.com \
+My wife e-mail is rsilveira79@gmail.com."
-My dog do not have salary."

 questions = [
     "What is my complete name?",